 Guyana, situated on the central North Coast of South America, is a country with unique importance for indigenous rights, forest protection and climate change mitigation.
 It has one of the highest percentages of forest cover of any tropical country (around 80%), much of which is populated by Indigenous Peoples.

 The country is part of the Guianas, which include; Guyana, Suriname, and French Guiana.

-Guyana is unique as it is the only English-speaking country in South America.
-The official spoken languages are English, which is the “official” language, and Guyanese Creole, which is an English based creole spoken by the general populace.
-Additionally, there are indigenous Amerindian languages spoken by the natives who make up approximately 9.16% of the modern Guyanese population.
+Guyana is unique as the only English-speaking country in South America, although much of the populace speaks Guyanese creole.
+Additionally, there are indigenous Amerindian languages spoken by the natives, who make up approximately 9.16% of the modern Guyanese population.
 As a former British colony, Guyana saw significant migration from British India, therefore their descendants, the Indo-Guyanese, also speak Hindi.

 Once they were freed, Guyanese of African descent left their plantations to set up their own freeholdings.
-The British also began importing coolies from other parts of the British Empire, mainly India.
-The increased immigration and the liberation of the slaves both caused more land disputes and put increased pressure on Indigenous Peoples.
+The British also began importing workers from other parts of the British Empire, mainly India, with increased migration leading to an uptick in land disputes and greater pressure on indigenous peoples.

 Guyana is a key country for The Tenure Facility due to the presence of some 70,000 indigenous people in 9 distinct ethnic groups who retain strong cultural and practical links with their lands, tenure rights over which have only partially been recognised.
 These indigenous lands are mostly forested and make up the majority of Guyana’s exceptionally intact national forest cover.

-For the full story of land and forest rights in Guyana go to the Timeline.
+For a timeline of land and forest rights in Guyana, click here.

-To learn more about the project, click on the project links below.
+To learn more about the work of the Tenure Facility’s partners in Guyana, see below.